Rutuja-Kelkar/digi_info/index.md

 All my learnings, process and set up is documented for future use.
 I love documentating stuff!
 I can go back to conducting webinars anytime I wish too!
 And Guess what all this was built without spending a single penny, all I spent was my time, curiosity, power supply and an internet connection.

- **I made a few mistakes**
+ **I made a few mistakes :**
   1. In the initial days I tried to ghost myself and not revel my complete identity due to poor confidence, which was a bad idea and it would never work in long run
+  2. I was obsessed with doing it all alone, but later realised its faster when you delegate tasks & build a strong team, having thema say in the process.
+  3. Everytime I conducted a webinar, I noted the mistakes and made sure to improvise next time.

-Below is the detailed information on digi_info venture for those interested, take a look !
+Below is the detailed information on digi_info venture for those interested in knowing depth problem solving, take a look !

 ## Deatiled information regarding DIGI INFO venture